tendermint/tendermint/CONTRIBUTING.md

 header should also be recorded under `CLI/RPC/Config` since the field will be removed from the header in rpc responses as well.

-If you are making a change to root level (Github Templates, CicrcleCI) please make a CHANGELOG entry under `Non-tendermint Changes`
+If you are making a change to root level (CircleCI, Docker, Github Templates) please make a CHANGELOG entry under `Non-tendermint Changes`

 ## Branching Model and Release